Frydac/VoicePackCombiner/README.md

 Note that when you add or remove a voicepack, the combined voicepack will be recombined and any changes will be overwritten.
 If you which to alter anything, do that right before you publish/export the voicepack.
 Then newly exported voicepack can then again be used to combine with more voicepacks.

+The combined voicepack can be exported as a new single voicepack by clicking the "Export Combined VoicePack" button on the VoicePackCombiner window.

 Have fun!